BestSolution-at/example.java.helloworld/README.rst

 For pack the main class for package as a JAR file, execute the follow command: ::

-  jar cfme Main.jar Manifest.txt HelloWorld.Main helloworld/Main.class
+  jar cfme Main.jar Manifest.txt helloworld.Main helloworld/Main.class

 Run a JAR file